lief-project/LIEF/doc/sphinx/api/binary_abstraction/index.rst

         std::unique_ptr<LIEF::Binary> target = LIEF::Parser::parse("some.exe");

-Because of the dynamical polymorphism aspect of Python, the return value of :py:func:`lief.parse` is automatically casted into either:
+Due to Python's dynamic polymorphism, the return value of :py:func:`lief.parse` is automatically cast into either:
-:class:`lief.ELF.Binary`, :class:`lief.PE.Binary` or :class:`lief.MachO.Binary`.
+:class:`lief.ELF.Binary`, :class:`lief.PE.Binary`, or :class:`lief.MachO.Binary`.
-To **upcast** this object into a :class:`lief.Binary` object, one can use the
-attribute: :attr:`lief.Binary.abstract` which effectively returns a :class:`lief.Binary`
+To **upcast** this object into a :class:`lief.Binary` object, one can use the :attr:`lief.Binary.abstract` attribute, which returns a :class:`lief.Binary`
 instance:

 .. code-block:: python